-Traveling to Belgium and you want to get an eSim?
+Traveling to Belgium and you want to get an eSIM?
 Then you’ve come to the right place because this guide will tell you about all the best eSim options for Belgium!

-Whether you need Internet access for a day or a month, there’s at least one great Belgium eSim package for you.
-And some even have texts and phone calls included, which is rare for esims.
+Whether you need Internet access for a day or a month, there’s at least one great Belgium eSIM package for you.
+And some even have texts and phone calls included, which is rare for eSIMs.

 At A Glance: Top Esims For Belgium

-Airalo eSims allow you to surf the Internet on the BASE and Proximus networks, which offer good coverage throughout the country.
+Airalo eSIMs allow you to surf the Internet on the BASE and Proximus networks, which offer good coverage throughout the country.
 It’s great that you can switch between providers for better service, especially if you plan to travel to more remote regions of the country that aren’t covered with free WiFi.
 Also, you can use 5G on these networks, provided that your phone supports it.

-Your Airalo eSim for Belgium won’t include a phone number, but that’s the case with most other providers as well.
+Your Airalo eSIM for Belgium won’t include a phone number, but that’s the case with most other providers as well.
 You can still use your original phone numbers to make calls and send/receive texts through WhatsApp or a similar service.

-Holafly is the most popular international eSim provider for travelers who need (or want) unlimited data.
+Holafly is the most popular eSIM provider for travelers who need (or want) unlimited data.
 However, it’s important to emphasize that Holafly doesn’t allow you to create a hotspot and share your data, so they’re not the best option if you want to have an Internet connection on multiple devices.